 restoration of your original equipment-type carburetor or fuel pump

-has been our only business for twenty-four
+has been our only business for twenty-five

 years; we do not have parts, kits, cores or finished carburetors